-In the years since I left the GIA, I’ve taken many of photographs.
-Sometimes I make mistakes, sometimes I fail, but often that’s where I learn the most.
-What follows is an attempt to share the most important lessons I’ve learned from my experiences.
+In the years since I left the GIA, I’ve taken many photographs.
+Sometimes, I make mistakes or just fail, but often that’s when I learn the most.
+Now, I want to share the most important lessons I’ve learned from my experiences.

 Photomicrography is essentially photography under magnification.
-It can be accomplished by a number of means, but generally the practice involves a combination of digital photography equipment and computer equipment.
-I discuss more specifics below, and the actual equipment setups will be the subject of a future article.
+You can do this many ways.
+Generally, the practice involves a combination of digital photography equipment and computer equipment.
+I discuss more specifics below.
+However, I’ll cover the actual equipment setup in a future article.

-You may think that your subject is well polished but, once it’s under magnification, far too frequently you’ll find that’s not the case.
-Draglines, pitting and abrasions all diminish the quality of an image.
-If you’re serious about getting the sharpest shot possible, it starts here.
-Polish is key, so make friends with a competent lapidary or learn how to do it yourself.
-I cannot.
-Perhaps one day I will, but for now I trust my pieces to someone who knows the material and can set the foundation to a good photo.
+You may think your gemstone subject is well polished.
+However, once you magnify it, far too frequently you’ll find that’s not the case.
+Draglines, pitting, and abrasions all diminish the quality of an image.
+If you’re serious about getting the sharpest shot possible, it starts with the polish.
+Therefore, either make friends with a competent lapidary or learn how to do it yourself.
+(I can’t do this.
+Perhaps one day I will).
+For now, I entrust my pieces to someone who knows the material and can set the foundation for a good photo.

-Once you’ve had your stone sharpened up, it’s time to use those gemological, visual observation skills.
-To find the optimal line of sight to the inclusion and then stage the lighting is an exhaustive process.
-I like to imagine that my stone is at the center of a sphere of possible light angles.
-Not only am I turning the stone on all of its axes, but as I do that, I’m also constantly changing the incidental light angles.
-Which brings me to…
+Once you’ve sharpened up your stone, you get to use those gemological, visual observation skills.
+Finding the optimal line of sight to the inclusion and then staging the lighting is an exhaustive process.
+I imagine my stone at the center of a sphere of possible light angles.
+Not only am I turning the stone on all its axes, I’m also constantly changing the incidental light angles.

-In photography, lighting is everything and photomicrography is no different.
-In most of my work, I am using no fewer than 2 light sources.
-I have dual light guides for each of them, which allow multiple angles of incidental lighting.
-These light guides allow me to quickly and easily change the direction of my light source.
+In photography, lighting is everything.
+Gemstone photomicrography is no different.
+In most of my work, I use no fewer than two light sources.
+Each has dual light guides.
+These allow multiple angles of incidental lighting.
+They let me quickly and easily change the direction of my light source.
 Early on in my gemological career, I struggled with the more ubiquitous, rigid, steel wrapped guides.
 No longer.
-One of the most important tools in my work-life and in my photomicrography-life is the “limp” light guide with a 2mm or 3mm pinpoint attachment.
-An investment in one of these will change the way you use the microscope.
+Now I use the “limp” light guide with a 2 or 3 mm pinpoint attachment.
+This is one of the most important tools in my work life and gemstone photomicrography life.
+Investing in one will change the way you use the microscope.

-Finally, be sure you have software that can remotely control the camera as manually pressing the shutter release button on the camera is out of the question.
+Finally, be sure you have software that can remotely control the camera.
+Manually pressing the shutter release button on the camera is out of the question.

-With the invention of “focus stacking”, photomicrography has gained what it always lacked: depth of field.
-Depending on your magnification and the depth of field you’re looking to cover, you could “shoot a stack” of 10 or 100.
-If this is the route you’d like to explore, get to know one of the several image stacking software on the market and experiment.
-Remember that you’ll have to also have a way to change your focus a millimeter at a time – or less.
-Precise, repeatable movements yield the best results; this means mechanical stepping is ideal for this application.
-You’ll have to do little research and find which stepping mechanism is right for your microscope and budget.
+With the invention of focus stacking, gemstone photomicrography has gained what it always lacked: depth of field.
+Depending on your magnification and the depth of field you’re covering, you could “shoot a stack” of 10 or 100.
+If you want to explore this route, experiment with the various image stacking software programs on the market.
+Keep in mind, you must have a way to change your focus one millimeter or less at a time.
+Precise, repeatable movements yield the best results.
+Thus, mechanical stepping is ideal for this.
+Do a little research to find which stepping mechanism is right for your microscope and budget.

-You can never get a stone perfectly clean and even if you do, there might be a tiny little something inside the stone that you couldn’t avoid.
+You can never perfectly clean a gemstone.
+Even if you could, you might find a tiny little something inside the stone you can’t avoid.
 Photo editing software like Adobe’s Photoshop can help touch up your images.
-Some photographers use photoshop to bring out colors where there may not have been any and that’s fine for a specific purpose.
-I photograph gemstone inclusions to showcase how amazing these stones are on the inside.
-Therefore I always try to keep the final image as close to the view through the oculars as possible.
+Some photographers use Photoshop to bring out colors where there may not have been any.
+For specific purposes, that’s fine.
+However, I photograph gemstone inclusions to showcase how amazing these stones are on the inside.
+Therefore, I always try to keep the final image as close to the view through the oculars as possible.